-Will you be able to own a base?
+Are you be able to own a base?

 No, as this would run counter to the concept of a roaming mercenary company.

-Will you be able to become king of the land?
+Are you be able to become king of the land?
 Can you build a trade empire?

 No. Battle Brothers is about leading a mercenary company of regular human beings in a low fantasy world, and that’s what we focus our resources on.

-Will there be elves and dwarfs I can hire?
+Are there be elves and dwarfs I can hire?
 Can I hire orcs?

 No. Battle Brothers is about leading a mercenary company of regular human beings in a low fantasy world.

-Will there be mounts for my characters?
+Are there mounts for my characters?

 No, the game is focused on skirmish-level infantry combat for now.

 Is there a leader character I can create myself that takes part in battle?